 - The Seer identifies this role as "Vampire".

 - The Vampire is not seen as a user of witchcraft by the Witch Hunter.

-- The Vampire cannot be killed by any nightly killing ability (by Wolfpack, Coven, and/or Village).
+- The Vampire cannot be killed by any night-time killing ability (by Wolfpack, Coven, and/or Village).

 - If the Vampire's target is guarded by the Huntsman, their attack has no effect (no one dies).

 - The Protector works as normal against a Vampire.
 The target is still protected even if the Werewolves AND the Vampire attack the protected target.

 - In the event of only a Vampire and a Werewolf being left alive, the Vampire automatically wins.

 - A Vampire wins as long as they are alive and they and their familiar reach parity with the rest of the village (including any other evil factions present).